ey-apac-mufj/dapp-platform/README.md

 # MULLET DApp Platform

-> In this project using React.js, React Router and Tailwind CSS are used to develop the UI.
+> In this project React.js, React Router and Tailwind CSS are used to develop the UI.
 Thirdweb (https://thirdweb.com/) library is used for interacting with blockchain.

 > In this project you can connect to ERC 4337 wallet using your personal MULLET wallet.
 Then you can check the list of communities based on the categories.
 You can enter into a particular category by purchasing their NFT.
 Once you have the NFT you can enjoy the features of the community.